sustech-cs304/team-project-25spring-team23/report1-team23.md

 5. Game mode

    Design different game modes, including single-player for completing tasks and pve mode.
-Allow players to freely choose pvp or pve mode, and enter missions or racing modes at specific locations on the map.
+Allow players choose to enter missions or racing modes at specific locations on the map.
 In single-player mode, players can complete certain tasks, such as staying in the air for five seconds or not colliding.
 In pve mode, players need to race with other vehicles on certain routes.

 ## Unfunctional Requirements